bupaverse/processanimateR/README.md

 ## License

-This software is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This software is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments